 This translates to meaning “inn”.
 During this time, Mexican children will go from door to door in the neighborhoods singing and asking if there is any room at the inn.

-This is comparable to carol singing in most western countries, with the “inn” symbolizing Mary and Josephs’s quest to find the inn in Bethlehem.
-In the festive period, Mexicans enjoy ponche and rompope – two very festive alcoholic drinks.
+This is comparable to carol singing in most Western countries, with the “inn” symbolizing Mary and Joseph’s quest to find the inn in Bethlehem.
+In the festive period, Mexicans enjoy ponche and rompope – two very festive alcoholic Mexican drinks.